-The Company currently owns and operates 16 commercial properties in 5 states.
-These properties include industrial warehouses, office buildings, retail centers, and includes the redevelopment and expansion of its corporate campus ("Center53") in Salt Lake City, Utah.
+The Company currently owns and operates 11 commercial properties in 5 states.
+These properties include office buildings, a funeral home, flex office space, and includes the redevelopment and expansion of its corporate campus ("Center53") in Salt Lake City, Utah.
 The Company also holds undeveloped land that may be used for future commercial developments.
 The Company does use debt in strategic cases to leverage established yields or to acquire a higher quality or different class of asset.
 See Note 20 regarding commercial real estate held for investment in Louisiana acquired with the acquisition of Kilpatrick Life Insurance Company.

-The aggregated net ending balance of commercial real estate that serves as collateral for bank borrowings was approximately \$87,815,000 and \$84,880,000 as of December 31, 2019 and 2018, respectively.
-The associated bank loan carrying values totaled approximately \$54,917,000 and \$52,237,000 as of December 31, 2019 and 2018, respectively.
+The aggregated net ending balance of commercial real estate that serves as collateral for bank loans was \$71,517,902 and \$87,814,860 as of December 31, 2020 and 2019, respectively.
+The associated bank loan carrying values totaled \$46,153,283 and \$54,917,279 as of December 31, 2020 and 2019, respectively.